Mark Anthony Fernandez: Personal life

 Fernandez married Melissa Garcia in 2006 but have since separated in 2014.
 They have a son named Grae Cameron.
-He is also the nephew of action star and senator Robin Padilla; Mark's father Daboy is Robin's cousin.
+He is also the nephew of action star and senator Robin Padilla; Mark's father Rudy Fernandez is Robin's cousin.

 On 3 October 2016, Fernandez was arrested for marijuana possession after attempting to elude a police checkpoint in Angeles, Pampanga.
-He has stated he smokes marijuana "to prevent cancer". after a year, on 23 December 2017, Fernandez had been released from jail due to dismissal of drug case against him.
+He has stated he smokes marijuana "to prevent cancer".
+After a year, on 23 December 2017, Fernandez had been released from jail due to dismissal of drug case against him.